scizz/darkfire/README.md

 ## How to Build?

 There is currently no stable release available to build.
-However, you *can* play our original project at [PokeCommunity](https://www.pokecommunity.com/showthread.php?t=421395), if you wish.
+However, you can play our original project at [PokeCommunity](https://www.pokecommunity.com/showthread.php?t=421395).

 ## Can I contribute to Pokémon Darkfire?